parkermmr/EGB242/EGB242_A2_Report_G98.md

 #### Objective
 In this task, we aim to model the frequency-dependent distortion introduced by a communication channel.
 The channel is characterized as a Linear Time-Invariant (LTI) system, where the output signal \( y(t) \) is the convolution of the input signal \( x(t) \) with the channel's impulse response \( h(t) \):
 \[ y(t) = x(t) * h(t) \]
 The characteristics of the channel are obfuscated through the `channel.p` MATLAB library and can be called through the 'channel(sid, x, fs)' function.
 This task aims to test the channel via a test signal aiming to model the impulse and frequency response of the channel.

 #### Method
 To determine the impulse response \( h(t) \) of the channel, we need to choose an appropriate test signal \( x(t) \) to transmit through the channel.
-The ideal choice is the **Dirac delta function** \( δ(t) \), which has the property:
+The theoretical ideal choice is the **Dirac delta function** \( δ(t) \), which has the property:

 \[ δ(t) * h(t) = h(t) \]